 - Lilacs remind me of warm Friday evenings in the spring, just as the dew is falling.
 In this memory I kneel beside five gallon pails filled with masses of lilacs ranging from white, to lavender, to deep purple and burgundy, and I bury my face in their cool softness.
 They’ll be sold at the St. Lawrence Market the following day.
 Lily-of-the-Valley too.

 - Peonies.
 Ditto — only a little later in the season.

 - Dettol or Pine Sol.
 I hate this smell.
-It reminds me of the **KYBOs at camp and the little buckets of Dettol and water that you were supposed to wash your hands in after you were finished. **A KYBO is an outhouse — Keep Your Bowels Open — and is pronounced kigh-bow (as in bow for your hair, not bow/curtsey).
+It reminds me of the KYBOs at camp and the little buckets of Dettol and water that you were supposed to wash your hands in after you were finished.
+(A KYBO is an outhouse — Keep Your Bowels Open — and is pronounces kigh-bow, as in bow for your hair, not bow/curtsey.)

 - Fresh laundry off the line.
 Because we didn’t have a dryer, our laundry was hung outside year-round.
 In the winter, the clothes would freeze on the line.
 When Mom brought them in they’d finish drying on racks, filling the warm house with their fresh outdoor scent.

-When we find that the day is over and we’re both still alive, we agree that we can skip the pizza we’d been planning for a Friday evening treat and go straight to Thai, a hard-core reward for surviving yet another horrendous and overwhelming Friday.
+When we find that the week is over and we’re both still alive, we go straight to Thai, a reward for surviving yet another horrendous and overwhelming Friday.
 That wonderful coconut/curry scent will always remind me that it’s possible to both love and hate my job.